 Christopher Barnes: How did you get involved in wine, Eran?

-Eran Pick: I started by just loving wine.
+Eran Pick: I have been the winemaker of Tzora Vineyards for the last 7 years.
+I love wine.
+I studied winemaking in UC Davis and worked in a couple of places before coming to Tzora.
+I'm 39 years old.
+I started by just loving wine.
 I was a wine lover.
 I drank wine, loved wine, and I was introduced into wine in Germany when it first came into wine.
 I didn't grew up with wine.
 Once I drank good wine, I fell in love with it.
 After few years I decided ot make this as a profession.
 I went to study UC Davis to wine making.

 The soils are very interesting.
 They're very shallow.
 We call it Terra Rossa soil.
 They're rich in minerals.
 Because they're shallow, the vines are must strive to grow—very, very thin vines producing low yield.
 It's a very new region.
 Only about 15 to 20 years ago were the first vineyards planted, so we're just starting to find our best plots and understand how to grow on them.